encode/django-rest-framework/docs/api-guide/permissions.md

 ## DjangoModelPermissions

-This permission class ties into Django's standard `django.contrib.auth` model permissions.
-When applied to a view that has a `.model` property, permission will only be granted if the user
+This permission class ties into Django's standard `django.contrib.auth` [model permissions][contribauth].
+When applied to a view that has a `.model` property, authorization will only be granted if the user has the relevant model permissions assigned.

+* `POST` requests require the user to have the `add` permission on the model.
+* `PUT` and `PATCH` requests require the user to have the `change` permission on the model.
+* `DELETE` requests require the user to have the `delete` permission on the model.

+The default behaviour can also be overridden to support custom model permissions.
+For example, you might want to include a `view` model permission for `GET` requests.

+To use custom model permissions, override `DjangoModelPermissions` and set the `.perms_map` property.
+Refer to the source code for details.

+The `DjangoModelPermissions` class also supports object-level permissions.
+Third-party authorization backends such as [django-guardian][guardian] should work just fine with `DjangoModelPermissions` without any custom configuration required.

 ## Custom permissions